TBD54566975/dwn-sdk-js/README.md

       dataFormat: 'application/json',
       published: true,
       schema: 'yeeter/post',  // Specify a schema for the data.
-      authorizationSigner: Jws.createSigner(didKey) // Sign the data using the generated DID key.
+      signer: Jws.createSigner(didKey) // Sign the data using the generated DID key.
-    });
     });

     // Create a readable stream from the data to be stored.